massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 Icons in Mayflower are generally `<svg>` files.

-Our icons are found at *assets/images/svg-icons/*.
+Mayflower icons are found at *assets/images/svg-icons/*.

 [See more about `<svg>`. ⬇️](#svg)